 Living Silica uses a unique blend of monomethylsilanetriol and silicic acid to deliver a highly bioavailable form of silica in a simple liquid solution.
 Whether your goal is stronger bones, healthier skin and nails, or better brain health, Living Silica is a great, versatile liquid silica supplement.

 Hubner Original Silica Gel is a favorite among purists, because its only ingredients are silicic acid and purified water.
 The dosage level is quite high, at 420 mg per serving.

 While the gel texture is not quite to everyone’s liking it’s hard to argue with the purity, dosage, and efficacy of this silica supplement.

-Swanson Bamboo Extract is a supplement that provides a natural source of silica that’s not the same old horsetail extract used in many other supplements.
+Pure Ingredients Bamboo Extract is a supplement that provides a natural source of silica that’s not the same old source used in many other supplements.

-The bamboo extract used in this supplement is standardized to 70% silica by weight, meaning that each serving contains an impressive 210 mg of silica.
+The bamboo extract used in this supplement is a naturally-sourced way to get plant-based silica.
 Among the natural sources of silica that comes in a tablet, it’s one of the better options.

 6. World Organic Silica 500